 - Provides good quality, high paying, and abundant jobs in many industries

-5. Use case studies and testimonials from a broad range of students, alumni, and faculty to help prospective students see themselves in your department.
+3. Use case studies and testimonials to help prospective students see themselves in your department.

-7. Publicize the department’s commitment to diversity.
+5. Publicize the department’s commitment to academic excellence and inclusion.

-9. Be truthful.
+7. Be truthful.
 Don’t advertise conditions that don’t exist in your department.

+The website must present a truthful depiction of the department’s resources, culture, and opportunities.
 If conditions are not ideal, focus on what you do have and what you are doing to improve the situation.

 10. Work with a website design expert to maximize usability and accessibility.